 The spectacular train ride from Bergen to Flåm

 The highest mainline railway in Northern Europe, the scenic rail journey from Bergen to Flåm is one of the highlights of a visit to Norway – and a great way to get a taste of the fjords.
+But is it really worth it?
+And what’s the best way to ride those rails?

 The Flamsbana railway, Norway